govtrack/django-registration-pv/README.txt

 In settings.py, add 'emailverification' and 'registration' to your INSTALLED_APPS.

+Then set:

     APP_NICE_SHORT_NAME = "MySite" # a short name for your site SERVER_EMAIL = "MySite <noreply@example.org>" # From: address on verification emails
+    REGISTRATION_ASK_USERNAME = True

+If REGISTRATION_ASK_USERNAME is True, then the user is always asked for a username.
+If False, a username is guessed when enough information is provided by the login provider.

 Optionally set: